MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data.md

 The **Cloud Migration Management** page provides information about your data migration runs and the ability to manage your migration services, for example.

 The page provides a view of the status of all migration runs.
 You can view the time the migration ran and the status of each migration.
-If you have set up a schedule, you can also see when the next migration is scheduled to run.
 The **Migration Information** tiles show the number of migrated tables and the number of tables that did not migrate due to warnings or errors.
 Choose a tile to drill into more details and guidance to correct any errors.

 There is also a tile that shows tables that are not migrated due to problems with the data.
 For example, tables with permissions are not migrated from on-premises solutions because permissions work differently between online and on-premises.